Dangers of Meditation

-Some teachers or books contend that their way of meditation is the “right” way, and go as far as to dismiss as wrong other techniques and approaches.
+Some teachers and books contend that their way of meditating is the “right” way, and go as far as to dismiss as wrong other techniques and approaches.
 This is a dangerous area, where everyone needs to be extremely cautious.
-One of the most beautiful things about meditation is that it could be practised in numerous ways and techniques.
+One of the most beautiful things about meditation is that it could be practised numerous ways and with numerous techniques.
 There are many approaches to meditation, and you would need to seek the one that is right for you.
 Flexibility and openness are the name of the game, and claims that there is only one effective way to meditate are just restricting.
-Practising a wrong meditation technique could be a harmful experience for you; if you try a meditation method for a while, and still it doesn’t feel right, you would need to switch to a different one.
+Practising a wrong meditation technique could be a harmful experience for you; if you try a meditation method for a while, and it still doesn’t feel right, you would need to switch to a different one.

-You might have heard stories about people who say they see a white light or feel flying as a free spirit, when they meditate.
+You might have heard stories about people who say they see a white light or feel like they're flying as a free spirit when they meditate.
 Although this might be an experiential side effect of meditation, seeking such experiences is unhelpful.
-You would be frustrated, when you don’t get the experience you were hoping for.
-Meditate, and let everything else take its natural course.
+You would be frustrated when you didn't get the experience you were hoping for.
+Meditate and let everything else take its natural course.

-Mediation is a long-term journey, which is healing and nourishing.
+Mediation is a long-term journey that is healing and nourishing.
 However, if someone is facing difficulties and seeking help, meditation might not offer the support they are hoping for.
 It might be that they need to see a therapist to feel heard and understood.

-When we engage, as part of our meditation practice, with uncomfortable feelings and sensations within us, we have an obligation towards ourselves: to be self-compassionate.
-A peril lies here in pushing too far, too much, beyond the capacity of our heart and soul, at that given moment.
-It is important to be able to sit still with whatever is moving within you, but you would need to be able to take a step back from the feeling or sensation, if it is too much.
+When we engage as part of our meditation practice with uncomfortable feelings and sensations within us, we have an obligation towards ourselves: to be self-compassionate.
+A peril lies here in pushing too far beyond the capacity of our heart and soul at that given moment.
+It is important to be able to sit still with whatever is moving within you, but you would need to be able to take a step back from the feeling or sensation if it is too much.